Esshahn/www.awsm-11ty.de/src/blog/fairlight-intro.md

 ## Convert data to text

 For better readabilty and making changes to the program easier, we can convert data sections into text.
-Many disassemblers have that feature built in, but little Python script doesn't yet.
+Many disassemblers have that feature built in, but my little ~~Pony~~ Python script doesn't know that trick yet.
 Thankfully, VICE features the `i` command for displaying memory as text.
 With this, I can convert the scrolltext at `$ca00` to a readable format, which I use to replace the corresponding data section in our program.

 <img src="/assets/img/blog/fairlight/i-command.png" style="width: 80%; box-shadow: 0px 0px 0px;">